Mahkxai/Fetch-Rewards-Coding-Exercise/README.md

 ## Additional Features and Assumptions:
 - **Shimmer Loading Effect**: Integrated Facebook's shimmer effect for a polished loading experience when fetching items.
-- **Sticky Headers**: Added sticky headers for group titles (listId) for an intuitive navigation.
+- **Sticky Headers**: Added sticky headers for group titles (listId) for intuitive navigation.
-- Items are sorted primarily by "listId" and secondarily by the numerical value of the "name" field for intuitive ordering.
+- Items are sorted primarily by "listId" and secondarily by the numerical value of the "name" field.

 ## Build
 - **Built With**: Android Studio Dolphin | 2021.3.1 Patch 1